creativeprojects/resticprofile/README.md

 ## Container host name

 Each time a container is started, it gets assigned a new random name.

-You should probably force a hostname to your container...
+You can force a hostname
+- in your container:
 ```
 $ docker run -it --rm -v $PWD:/resticprofile -h my-machine creativeprojects/resticprofile -n profile backup
 ```

-... or in your configuration:
+- in your configuration:

 ```toml
 [profile]